Adversarial Attacks on Camera-LiDAR Models for 3D Car Detection

 \subsection{Objective Functions}

 In F-PN we need two separate objective functions since 2D and 3D detection are independent.
-For 2D image detection, we minimize the sum of all objectness scores given to car detections.
+For 2D detection, we minimize the sum of all objectness scores given to car detections using binary cross entropy: ${\mathcal{L}^{yolo} = -1 \cdot log(1-o_s)}$.
 For 3D detection, assuming input points $p \in \mathbb{R}^3$, F-PN uses a segmentation network to produce a segmentation mask determining background $0^{(p)}$ and car points $1^{(p)}$ and giving each a segmentation score $s^{(p)} \in (0,1)$.
 We minimize the maximum score given to a ``car" point $m = \max\limits_{p\in1^{(p)}} \{s^{(p)}\}$ using binary cross entropy, as shown in Eqn. (\ref{loss_fpn_pc}).
 Finally, following previous work \cite{uber}, we weighed the objective function by the intersection over union (IoU) score between the ground truth $y_{gt}$ and the predicted $\hat{y}$ bounding boxes: EPNet outputs many bounding box proposals for each detected vehicle; each proposal has a confidence score $s$.
 Similar to \cite{uber}, we aim to suppress relevant proposals $\hat{y} \in \mathcal{Y}$, where $\mathcal{Y}$ is the set of proposals with scores $s>0.1$.
 We use binary cross entropy again to minimize the scores given to proposals as shown in Eqn. \ref{loss_ep}.
 Similarly, we weigh the objective by the IoU score.
 This objective applies to both shape and texture optimization and runs end-to-end since this is a fusion model.
-We also want to ensure that the geometry of the mesh is smooth and realistic, so we minimize a Laplacian loss \cite{liu2019soft}: $\mathcal{L}_{lap}=\sum_i\norm{\delta_i}^2_2 $, where $\delta_i$ is the distance between a vertex $v_i$ and the centroid of its neighbors $N(i)$.
+We also want to ensure that the geometry of the mesh is smooth and realistic, so we minimize a Laplacian loss \cite{liu2019softras}: $\mathcal{L}_{lap}=\sum_i\norm{\delta_i}^2_2 $, where $\delta_i$ is the distance between a vertex $v_i$ and the centroid of its neighbors $N(i)$.

-The overall adversarial attack objective function for EPNet is shown in Eqn. \eqref{loss_fus}, and for the point cloud pipeline in the cascaded F-PN in Eqn. \eqref{loss_casc}, where $\lambda$ is a weight coefficient for the Laplacian smoothing loss.
+The overall adversarial attack objective function for EPNet is shown in Eqn. \eqref{loss_fus}, and for the point cloud pipeline in the cascaded F-PN in Eqn. \eqref{loss_casc}, where $\lambda$ is a weight coefficient for the Laplacian smoothing loss that is chosen empirically.